Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 2. Avoid rewarding with food or screen time.

 Using food and screens can create an unhealthy value of, and relationship to, those things.
-You might be thinking, “Seriously what else is there?”.
-In my (Lynne) coaching I actually had a parent, whose kids hadn’t been given technology access yet, say, “I have no idea how to motivate my kids since we don’t reward them with screen time.”
+You might be thinking, “Seriously, what else is there?”.
+In my (Lynne’s) coaching, I actually had a parent, whose kids hadn’t been given technology access yet, say, “I have no idea how to motivate my kids since we don’t reward them with screen time.”

 rewards for kids

 I know this is a hard one, because food and screens are so motivating for kids.
-However, the research isn’t good about the long-term impact of managing behavior through these appealing items.
-So get creative, and relational about fun activities kids could look forward to after getting challenging things done.
+However, the research is limited regarding the long-term impact of managing behavior through these appealing items.
+So, get creative and relational about fun activities kids can look forward to after completing challenging tasks.
 Help kids understand that it is a natural life rhythm – to work hard and then have fun.

 3. Do not take away rewards already earned.

-Scripture is not clear as to whether a reward that is already earned could ever be taken away, but looking at the list of lauded saints in Hebrews 11, it seems like huge mistakes and sins did not disqualify them from the ultimate reward they would enjoy as part of the body of Christ.
+Scripture is not clear on whether a reward that has already been earned can ever be taken away.
+However, examining the list of lauded saints in Hebrews 11, it appears that huge mistakes and sins did not disqualify them from the ultimate reward they would enjoy as part of the body of Christ.
 In any event, no one asks for your paycheck back if you make a big mistake at work, so don’t do this to your kids.
 It’s very demotivating for them to have worked hard for a reward and then have it taken away.

 4. Model the value and enjoyment of your own job and household responsibilities.